Adobe ColdFusion: Adobe ColdFusion (2023 Release)

+Adobe ColdFusion (2025 Release)

+Adobe released ColdFusion 2025 on February 25, 2025.
+ColdFusion 2025 was referred to simply as "cfnext" during pre-release.

 Development roadmap

 In Sep 2017, Adobe announced the roadmap anticipating releases in 2018 and 2020.
 Among the key features anticipated for the 2016 release were a new performance monitor, enhancements to asynchronous programming, revamped REST support, and enhancements to the API Manager, as well as support for CF2016 projected into 2024.
 As for the 2020 release, the features anticipated at that time (in 2017) were configurability (modularity) of CF application services, revamped scripting and object-oriented support, and further enhancements to the API Manager.

 Features

 PDF generation

 ColdFusion can generate PDF documents using standard HTML (i.e. no additional coding is needed to generate documents for print).
 CFML authors place HTML and CSS within a pair of cfdocument tags (or new in ColdFusion 11, cfhtmltopdf tags).
 The generated document can then either be saved to disk or sent to the client's browser.
 ColdFusion 8 introduced also the cfpdf tag to allow for control over PDF documents including PDF forms, and merging of PDFs.
-These tags however do not use Adobe's PDF engine but cfdocument uses a combination of the commercial JPedal Java PDF library and the free and open source Java library iText, and cfhtmltopdf uses an embedded WebKit implementation.
+These tags however do not use Adobe's PDF engine but cfdocument uses a combination of the commercial JPedal Java PDF library and the free and open source Java library iText.
+The library used by cfhtmltopdf since cf11 has been an embedded WebKit IMPLEMENTATION.
+Since cf2023, Adobe has licensed PDFReactor to be the default engine underlying cfhtmltopdf.